Frequently Asked Questions

 We appreciate the fact that you treat your pet for fleas and ticks!
 If the application date is close to your pet's check-in, then you can always delay treatment a few days or bring it forward so we can apply it on arrival.
 Or else let us know as soon as it's done at home.
 There is no charge for Frontline application when you are supplying the pipette.

 These periods are in high demand and we end up turning away lots of customers and bookings.
-We need to have full occupancy during these times to generate enough income to run the resort during the quieter periods.
-However if sufficient notice is given prior to a cancellation and we fill the space for the same length of time, then we are happy to put the deposit amount as credit on your account.
-This canbe used for future boarding and/ or daycare within 6 months.
-We not give cash or card refunds.
+However if sufficient notice is given prior to a cancellation AND we fill the space for the same length of time, then we are happy to credit your account.
+This can be used for future boarding and/ or daycare within 6 months.
 Boarding stays that are shortened in these periods are subject to the same terms.